armbian/documentation/docs/User-Guide_Getting-Started.md

 ## Download the image

-All our images can be found at <https://www.armbian.com/download/>.
-You will find, that there are different types of images, either using Debian GNU/Linux or Ubuntu as their base operating system.
+All our system images can be found at <https://www.armbian.com/download/>.
+You will find that there are different types of images, either using Debian GNU/Linux or Ubuntu as their base operating system.

 <!-- TODO: add some information about using the user interface on the site -->

+### Debian or Ubuntu

+If you have no special preferences or requirements, we recommend Ubuntu based Armbian.

-### Minimal, Server, or Desktop?
+### Minimal, Server, or Desktop

-For each board we usually provide various image types:
+For each board we usually provide these image types:

-- **Minimal** - lightweight CLI with bare minimum of packages
+- **Minimal** - lightweight CLI with only a bare minimum of packages and no graphical user environment
-- **Server** - server variant with preinstalled standard utilities
+- **Server** - server variant with preinstalled standard utilities and no graphical user environment
-- **Desktop** full featured desktop image
+- **Desktop** - full featured desktop image

 For some boards we provide only minimal images due to their hardware limitations.

-### Debian or Ubuntu?

-If you have no special preferences or requirements, we recommend Ubuntu based Armbian.

-### Vendor, Current, Edge, or Legacy?
+### Vendor, Current, Edge, or Legacy

 In some cases we provide images with different firmware.
-They differ in the level of hardware support.
-Focus into:
+They differ in the level of hardware support and can be classified as follows:

 - **vendor** contains a vendor-provided kernel which usually has the best hardware support while package version can be outdated, containing less general fixes <!-- TODO: phrasing -->
-- **current** is following the latest [mainline LTS kernel](https://www.kernel.org/category/releases.html) and is in most cases the best choice.
+- **current** is following the latest [Linux mainline LTS kernel](https://www.kernel.org/category/releases.html) and is in most cases the _best choice_.

-Further, if the following images are the only ones provided, or if you want to participate in testing:
+Use the following images only if these are the only ones provided, or if you want to participate in testing:

 - **edge** is, as the name implies, cutting-edge fresh / development / latest stable.
 It is only automatically tested, it can break at any time, and it is recommended only for experienced users.
 - **legacy** is the old stable current kernel.
 Use it if _current_ is not available or if something does not work well with it.